 In this month’s Dog Breed Corner, we cast our eye on the pint-sized Scottish Terrier!
-Check out the Scottish Terrier’s origins, personality, trainability, grooming needs, and more.
+Check out the Scottish Terrier’s origins, traits, trainability, living needs, and more.
 Are you searching for a Dog Minder who knows what makes a Scottie tick?
 Book a Mad Paws Pet Sitter in Brisbane, Perth, or wherever else you need one!

 Quick Facts ✔